 Address: Jack Rabbit Trading Post | 3386 Historic US 66 | Joseph City, AZ 86032

-Delgadillo’s Snow Cap Drive-In dispenses 1953 kitsch, fun, laughter, and deliciousness in equal measures.
+Delgadillo’s Snow Cap Drive-In dispenses 1953 kitsch, fun, laughter, and deliciousness in equal measure.

 The awesome 1950s exterior highlights malts, shakes, creamy root beer, burgers, hot dogs, and fries – a classic diner menu.
 But Delgadillo’s Snow Cap Drive-In also offers tacos, burritos, and lighter fare, too.